-- Bi-weekly check-ins with Outreach Steering Team (Niesha Fort-Brooks, Meredith Sampson, Minnie Dhaliwal) during the active engagement process to discuss the themes, what's working, and challenges. - The Steering Team will focus on the process of refining approach based on early results to inform and guide future efforts. - will provide final approval for all public-facing communication materials. - will post/distribute electronically after the final review and approval.
+- Bi-weekly check-ins with Outreach Steering Team (Andrea Petzel, Niesha Fort-Brooks, Meredith Sampson, Minnie Dhaliwal) during the active engagement process to discuss the themes, what's working, and challenges. - The Steering Team will focus on the process of refining approach based on early results to inform and guide future efforts. - Review process: Steering Committee will provide initial approval, and brief Deputy Administrator Rachel Bianchi for review.
+Minnie/Meredith for will provide final approval for all public-facing communication materials. - Meredith will send to Scott Kirby to post/distribute electronically after the final review and approval.